 - Remove the curd from the heat; stir in the lemon zest.

-- Covered tightly, it will keep in the refrigerator for a week and in the freezer for 2 months.
+- It will be kept in a mason jar in the refrigerator for a week and in the freezer for 2 months.

 - Tip #1: It helps to zap the lemons in the microwave for 10-15 seconds just before squeezing them.
-The yield increases from about 3 tbsp to 1/4 of a cup per lemon.
+The yield increases from about 3 tbsp to ¼ cup per lemon.
 Astonishing!

 - Note: Many lemon curd recipes call for a coarser version of the zest to be strained out at the end, just before the butter is stirred in.
 This recipe is dead simple.
 No staining, fussing or bothering.
 Bung in all the ingredients at the beginning and add a bit of lemon zest at the end.